 - Switch transition stresses

-Currently there is no single simulation solution that provides the speed of system level simulations with the option to quickly and efficiently switch to a device level SPICE simulation.
-The integration of a SPICE engine into PSIM allows for users to greatly reduce development time as a simulation does not need to be re-made in a new environment to study device level interactions.
-With one schematic for both device simulations and system level simulations it is easy to iterate the design without worrying about version control issues.
+Currently there is no good single simulation solution that provides the speed of system level simulations with the option to quickly and efficiently switch to a device level SPICE simulation.
+With one schematic for both device simulations and system level simulations, it is now easy to iterate the design.

 The combination of PSIM and SPICE provides the ultimate environment for all your design needs.

 *LTspice is copyright by Linear Technology Co.